-I am purchasing my first flat in Chorleywood with the aid of help to buy.
-The sellers refused to reduce the price so I negotiated £7000 of additionals instead.
-The sale representative told me not inform my lawyer about this deal as it could affect my mortgage with National Westminster Bank.
+I'm purchasing my first flat in Chorleywood benefiting from help to buy.
+The developers would not budge the price so I negotiated £7000 of fixtures and fittings instead.
+The estate agent told me not inform my lawyer about this deal as it would put at risk my loan with the lender.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.